Prashanthsrn/blog/_pages/markdown.md

 ---
 Outside of my academic and professional pursuits, I am passionate about staying active and exploring creative outlets

-**Running**: I love hitting the pavement!
+**Running**: I’m passionate about running and would consider it an essential part of my daily life.
 I’ve nailed a sub-2 hour half marathon and even tackled a full marathon in just over 5 hours.
 Always up for the next big run!

 **Painting**: I like to paint whenever I get the chance, using charcoal, acrylic, and water paints to bring my ideas to life, whether inspired by nature or abstract concepts.